Skip to main content

 Computers Can't Give Credit: How Automatic Attribution Falls Short in an Online Remixing Community

-Andrés Monroy-Hernández, Benjamin Mako Hill, Jazmin Gonzalez-Rivero, Danah Boyd
+Andrés Monroy-Hernández, Benjamin Mako Hill, Jazmin Gonzalez-Rivero, danah boyd

 In this paper, we explore the role that attribution plays in shaping user reactions to content reuse, or remixing, in a large user-generated content community…